-We have to put together some commonsense health-advice that you will find most helpful as you plan your safari in Uganda.
+We have put together some common sense health advice that you will find most helpful as you plan your Safari in Uganda.

-Follow our advice that is based of years of experience guiding clients through the Pearl of Africa on a Safari.
+Follow our advice based on years of experience guiding clients through the Pearl of Africa on a Safari.

 Obtain Travel Insurance:

 It is not a Sales pitch for Travel Insurance that would be inappropriate.
-It is wise and prudent to have Travel insurance.
-We suggest that you obtain it as you book your Safari with dates.
+It is wise and prudent to have Travel insurance, and we suggest that you obtain it as you book your Safari with dates.

-We have had, on several occasions, assist Clients as they filed a claim due to delayed flights that caused havoc with the itinerary.
+On several occasions, we have assisted clients as they filed a claim due to delayed flights that caused havoc with the itinerary.

-We have seen the Travel Insurance rarely having to be used, but one case stands out where a woman stumbled and fell, which could have happened anywhere.
+We have seen the Travel Insurance rarely being used, but one case stands out: a woman stumbled and fell, which could have happened anywhere.

 She, with her friend, is returning soon to complete Safari, which came to a halt on Day three.
 She was thankful that she had taken out Travel Insurance.

-We strongly suggest that you obtain COVID-19 coverage.
+We strongly suggest that you obtain COVID-19 insurance coverage.

-Is it safe to travel to Uganda on a Safari? – Use Kabiza Wilderness Safaris
+Is it safe to travel to Uganda on a Safari in 2022? – Use Kabiza Wilderness Safaris

 Just Safe – Hakuna Matata -no-Worry Safaris in Uganda – We’ve got you covered: The safe outcome of a Safari is more important to us than income.
-We do not design a safari that is unsafe.
-We would adjust the Safari if there were dangerous conditions.
-We know Uganda.
-We live and work here.
+We do not design an unsafe safari, and we would adjust the Safari if there were dangerous conditions.
+We know Uganda, and we live and work here.
 You are not dealing with someone in NYC selling African Tours into Uganda.